tanhakabir/rest-book/README.md

 If you'd like to use secret information in your calls like API keys but you don't want to use and save the raw text of these keys in the REST Notebooks, you can use secrets to save and access API keys.

-To save secrets, look for the command `REST Book: Secrets` in the command palette with Cmd+Shift+P (MacOS) or Ctrl+Shift+P (Windows).
+To save secrets, look for the command `ML feed: Secrets` in the command palette with Cmd+Shift+P (MacOS) or Ctrl+Shift+P (Windows).
 Add a new secret and a name for that secret.

 Then when use your secrets in your calls using the `$SECRETS` variable.
 In this example I'm saving a secret with the name `mySecret` and then accessing this secret to send to my Express server with `$SECRETS.mySecret`.
 You can see my server received my secret value of "hooray" correctly but the secret text is not visible anywhere in the Notebook.